 We love this property — no room is the same and each has its own character.
 The homely three-course breakfast adds to the Nova Scotian hospitality, and the outside of the building is just as charming as the interior.

 Start planning your tailor-made trip by contacting one of our Canada specialists

 - Make an inquiry

 Photos of Queen Anne Inn

-The Queen Anne Inn is a 5-minute walk from Annapolis Royal’s George street.
+The Queen Anne Inn is a five-minute walk from Annapolis Royal’s George street.
 A popular spot for local artists and craftspeople, you’ll be able to purchase paintings and crafts inspired from the historic landscape.
 The inn is located opposite the Annapolis Royal Historic Gardens which showcase 400 years of agricultural and gardening methods.
-A range of cafés and restaurants and are within a short walking distance as well as Fort Anne National Historic Site, one of North America’s earliest settlements.
+A range of cafés and restaurants and are within a short walking distance, as well as Fort Anne National Historic Site, one of North America’s earliest settlements.